adinaelisheva/MPMP/squares-10/README.md

  O  O  X  X  X
 ```

-The list of every tie board is in output.txt
+The list of every tie board is in output.txt.
+There were 2704 tie boards, out of 5200299 total, or 0.05% ties.

 #### Algorithm Details